Kile-kun/My100DaysSQLChallenge/README.md

 ## DAY 4 (WHERE CLAUSE WITH ADVANCE OPERATORS)
 Another way to filter rows with WHERE condition is to use advanced operators like; the LIKE, BETWEEN, and IN operators.
 The LIKE operator filters table rows by searching for a specified pattern in a column.
 There are two wildcards often used in conjunction with the LIKE operator:
-      %- Represents zero, one, or multiple characters.
+      1. %- Represents zero, one, or multiple characters.
-      _: Represents one, single character.
+      2. _: Represents one, single character.
 The IN-operator filters rows by returning only specified values separated by commas.
 It can also be used to compare a value to a subquery.
 The BETWEEN operator returns values within a specified range.
 Unlike LIKE and IN operators which are used for Strings, and Mixed of Strings and Integers Respectively, The Between Operation is specifically meant for Numeric Data types.

 ## DAY 5 (AND, OR & NOT OPERATORS)
 When there is a need to combine multiple conditions in a query, The AND-OR-NOT operators are attached to join the conditions of the WHERE Clauses.
-The AND operator returns rows that meet all the conditions, The OR operator returns rows that meet any of the conditions, The NOT operator returns rows that negate the conditions, it is attached to the ADVANCED OPERATORS (we discussed in DAY 4).
+      1. The AND operator returns rows that meet all the conditions,
+      2. The OR operator returns rows that meet any of the conditions,
+      3. The NOT operator returns rows that negate the conditions, it is attached to the ADVANCED OPERATORS (we discussed in DAY 4).

 ## DAY 6 (STRING OPERATORS AND FUNCTIONS)
 To further perform operations on Columns with string data types, certain functions are used.
 They are very many with different purposes, but the most prominent among them include;
-    CONCAT(): This joins (Concatenate) two or more columns together in a single string
+    1. CONCAT(): This joins (Concatenate) two or more columns together in a single string
-    RIGHT():  This extracts a substring from the right side of a string LEFT(): This returns a substring from the left side of a string.
+    2. RIGHT():  This extracts a substring from the right side of a string
+    3. LEFT(): This returns a substring from the left side of a string.
-    MID(): Extract certain substring from a specified center of a string
+    4. MID(): Extract certain substring from a specified center of a string

 ## DAY 7 (GROUP BY AND AGGREGATE FUNCTIONS)
 The GROUP BY and ORDER BY are one of the most integral clauses in SQL as you are most likely going to use them in your everyday analysis.
 The GROUP BY Clause is always applied to group rows with the same values as summary rows.
 This is often done to apply some sort of aggregate function to the data, such as

-    COUNT(): which Count the values of each row of similar items, MAX(): The Highest value of a grouped entity, MIN(): The Lowest value of a grouped entity, SUM(): The addition of all values of the group, or AVG(): This is the Mean(Average) Value of the specified numerical values of the group entity
+    1. COUNT(): which Count the values of each row of similar items,
+    2. MAX(): The Highest value of a grouped entity,
+    3. MIN(): The Lowest value of a grouped entity,
+    4. SUM(): The addition of all values of the group, or
-In Summary, The GROUP BY Clause always follows the Aggregate function in a QUERY.
+    5. AVG(): This is the Mean(Average) Value of the specified numerical values of the group entity In Summary, The GROUP BY Clause always follows the Aggregate function in a QUERY.

 ## DAY 8 (ORDER BY AND LIMIT (TOP N) CLAUSE)
 The ORDER BY clause has a sequential function for a table.
 It is used to rank items based on the Progression of Alphabetical Order, Values, Date, or User-Defined Sequence.
 By default, when added to a query, Rows are presented in Ascending Order.
 It is now left to the user to specify which order the query should return.
 The Limit (TOP N for MSSQL) Clause is used to restrict the number of rows returned by a SELECT query.
 It takes one or two arguments.

-    a.
-The first argument is the number of rows to return.
+    1. The first argument is the number of rows to return.
-    b.
-The second argument, if present, is the offset, which is the number of rows to skip before returning the first row.
+    2. The second argument, if present, is the offset, which is the number of rows to skip before returning the first row.
 It is also used with the WHERE or any other clauses to further filter results.

 ## DAY 9 (CASE STATEMENT)